 "Everyone is much more involved in development planning now.
 It's more practical because managers can speak from their own experience," according to Stalinski.
 "It took some effort to break away from traditional thinking like assuming development should happen on an annual cycle.
 Managers have learned to track experiences and measure an employee's progress over time."

-Experience Maps are now required for all executive succession candidates within Par-sons Government Services, and her goal is that 75% of leaders will be using Experience Maps by the end of 2013.
+Experience Maps are now required for all executive succession candidates within Parsons Government Services.

 Why They Work

 Experience Maps make talent development easier because they are: